fidotheprince/hermes/README.md

-# hermes
+# Hermes
-Desktop app that uses AI to help deconstruct daily tasks into manageable subtasks.
+Desktop app that uses AI to help deconstruct large life goals into manageable subtasks.

+# Notes:
+The more detailed you are with your entry for each task, the better responses the application is able to provide for you.